 First, the ECFRPC identified the location of residential land within the study area using DOR codes and GIS software.
-The Orange County Property Appraiser website was then used to identify the number of residential units available on the multi-family developments (condominiums, apartments, and student housing).
-To calculate the population counts, the ECFRPC multiplied the number of housing units by the average household size for each Census block group.
+The Orange County Property Appraiser website was then used to identify the number of residential units available on the multi-family developments (condominiums, apartments, and student housing). calculate the population counts, the ECFRPC multiplied the number of housing units by the average household size for each Census block group.
 Finally, the ECFRPC applied Orange County's housing vacancy rate (13.5%) to get the final number of people.
-Based on this methodology, the ECFRPC estimates that there are more than 19,000 people living within the I-Drive resort area.
+Based on this methodology, the ECFRPC estimates that there are more than 22,350 people living within the I-Drive resort area.
 Most of these people are concentrated on the west side of the study area, near the Lake Bryan/Lake Ruby areas.
 The average household size for the area ranges from 1.77 to 3.26 persons per household, which is smaller than the county average.

 The ECFRPC used the American Community Survey to get additional demographic characteristics for the population living within the I-Drive Resort area.
 Not surprisingly, the majority of the people residing here work for the Leisure and Hospitality Industry (41%).
-The educational attainment of this population tends to be relatively high, with 51% of people over age 25 having at least an Associate's Degree.
-About 20% of the population has some college education, but no degree.
+The educational attainment of this population tends to be relatively high, with 70% of people over age 25 having at least an Associate's Degree.
 This might be partly explained by the presence of the University of Central Florida's (UCF) Rosen College of Hospitality Management, which is located within the study area.